RicardoBrito1938/api-solid-nodejs/README.md

 ## Non-functional requirements

 - [ ] The system should be able to handle 1000 users
-- [ ] Passoword should be encrypted
+- [x] Password should be encrypted
 - [ ] Persist data in PostgresSQL
 - [ ] All the lists should be paginated with 20 items per page
 - [ ] User should use JWT to authenticate